Clarence Park Baptist Church

-Policy regarding those working with children, young people and Vulnerable Adults
+Safeguarding Policy regarding those working with children, young people and Adults at Risk

-This statement was first agreed by the church meeting held on 15 September 2005.
+This statement was first agreed by the church meeting held on 15 September 2005 and updated on 7 February 2017.
 It will be read annually at the church annual general meeting where progress in carrying it out will be monitored.

-As members of this church, we commit ourselves to the nurturing, protection and safekeeping of all, especially children, young people and vulnerable adults.
+As members of this church, we commit ourselves to the nurturing, protection and safeguarding of all, especially children, young people and adults at risk.

-It is the responsibility of each one of us to prevent the physical, sexual and emotional abuse of children, young people and vulnerable adults, and to report any abuse discovered or suspected, in accordance with the church procedures.
+It is the responsibility of each one of us to safeguard children, young people and adults at risk, and to report any safeguarding concerns in accordance with the church procedures.

-We recognise that our work with children, young people and vulnerable adults is the responsibility of the whole church.
+We recognise that our work with children, young people and adults at risk is the responsibility of the whole church.

-We undertake to exercise proper care in the selection, appointment and monitoring of those working with children, young people and vulnerable adults, whether paid or volunteer.
+We undertake to exercise proper care in the selection, appointment and monitoring of those working with children, young people and adults at risk, whether paid or volunteer.

-The church is committed to supporting, resourcing and training those who work with children, young people and vulnerable adults, and to providing supervision.
+The church is committed to supporting, resourcing and training those who work with children, young people and adults at risk, and to providing supervision.

-The church is committed to following the Home Office Code of Practice Safe from Harm and adopts the guidelines and procedures published by the Baptist Union of Great Britain in its publication Safe to Grow (revised edition), together with the Local Children’s Safeguarding Board.
+The church is committed to following the Home Office Code of Practice Safe from Harm and adopts the guidelines and procedures published by the Baptist Union of Great Britain in its publications Safe to Grow and Safe to Belong (revised editions), together with the Local Children’s Safeguarding Board.

-Each worker with children, young people and vulnerable adults will be given a copy of the church’s agreed Policy, Procedures and Good Practice Guidelines.
-Each worker will familiarise themselves with such policies and protocols and adhere to them.
+Each worker with children, young people and adults at risk will have access to a copy of the church’s agreed Safeguarding Policy, Procedures and Good Practice Guidelines.
+Each worker has a personal responsibility to familiarise themselves with these and adhere to them.

-As part of our commitment to children, young people and vulnerable adults, the church safeguarding team will be looking at the role of
+As part of our commitment to children, young people and adults at risk, the church has:-

-Children, young people and vulnerable adults are part of and belong to our church today.
-They have much to give as well as receive.
+Children, young people and adults at risk are an integral part of our church today and they have much to give as well as receive.
 We will listen to them, we will nurture them in worship, learning and in community life and we will respect their wishes and feelings.